Fellow-Consulting-AG/docapp-docs/docs/en/docbits/document-validation/index.md

 ![Invoice Number](/_images/docbits/Document Validation/1-Index/DOC2_invoice-number_4.png)

 You can now check if the number was extracted correctly.
 All values that were correctly extracted you confirm with the checkmark.
 You can do this with every single field.
-Another important point is that on the right side of each field you get a percentage of the confidence level of the Docbits (DOC²).
+Another important point is that on the right side of each field you get a percentage of the confidence level of the DocBits (DOC²).

 All values that have been correctly extracted and confirmed with the check mark will have a green bar at the beginning of the field.